Two Dozen and One Greyhounds: Cultural references

 The overarching plot of the episode and its title are inspired by the Walt Disney film One Hundred and One Dalmatians.
 In a reference to the film itself, the greyhounds are shown watching television in one scene.
 The program they are watching is Models, Inc. Mr. Burns' song "See My Vest" is a parody of "Be Our Guest" from Beauty and the Beast.
 The scene in which Santa's Little Helper and She's The Fastest are presented with a plate of spaghetti at Luigi's Italian restaurant parodies Lady and the Tramp.
+Santa's Little Helper digs up Lisa’s bongos, Bart’s strobe light and Homer’s Best of Ray Stevens Featuring The Streak.
+Homer: “So it was the dog that buried all our stuff!”
+“Yes…the dog,” Marge replies.

 The clerk performing a mind-meld on Santa's Little Helper is a reference to the Vulcan mind-meld ability in Star Trek; the same music from the mind-meld scenes in Star Trek are played during the scene.
 At one point, Santa's Little Helper looks wistfully out the window of the Simpson family's car, and then morphs out of the car window in reference to a similar scene in Terminator 2: Judgment Day; music from that film plays in the background.
 Four of the puppies are named Jay, David, Paul, and Branford, a reference to late-night talkshow hosts David Letterman and Jay Leno and their respective bandleaders Paul Shaffer and Branford Marsalis.
+The puppies "Prince" and "The Puppy Formerly Known as Prince" are references to Prince and his name change in 1993.